FriendsOfShopware/FroshIonCubeChecker/README.md

 ### Git Version
 * Checkout Plugin in `/custom/plugins/FroshIonCubeChecker`.
 * Install the Plugin with the Plugin Manager.

+### Install with composer
+* Change to your root Installation of shopware.
+* Run command `composer require frosh/ioncube-checker` and install and active plugin with Plugin Manager.

 ## Features
 * A new backend module lists all ionCube encrypted plugins with detailed information such as name, author, install status and path to the plugin.